 Protein is an essential macronutrient and an important part of a healthy diet.
 Protein plays a role in the growth and repair of tissues, the production of enzymes and hormones, and supports our immune health.
-(1) Whether you’re looking to support your overall health, a goal of weight loss, or looking to build muscle, here are some simple ways to help increase your protein intake with whole foods.
+(1) Whether you’re looking to support your overall health, have a goal of weight loss, or looking to build muscle, here are some simple ways to help increase your protein intake with whole foods.

-The current recommended daily intake (RDA) for protein is 0.8 grams per kilograms (or 0.36 grams per pound) of body weight per day for adults over 18.
+The current recommended daily intake (RDA) for protein is 0.8 grams per kilogram (or 0.36 grams per pound) of body weight per day for adults over 18.
 (2) The RDA is the amount of a nutrient you need to meet your basic nutritional requirements, therefore, individuals seeking to protect against muscle loss, maximize muscle gain, lose body fat, or older individuals at risk for sarcopenia or muscle loss may benefit from an increased intake of protein.
 For adults looking to optimize health and protect against lean mass loss, a range of 1.2 to 1.6 grams per kilogram (0.54 to 0.7 grams per pound) of body weight per day is more optimal, while non-dieting adults looking to maximize resistance training adaptation a range of 1.6 to 2.2 grams per kilogram (0.7 to 1.0 grams per pound) of body weight per day may be more ideal.
 (3)(4)(5) Whether you fall into one of these categories or you simply struggle with consuming adequate protein, here are some simple ways to increase your protein intake throughout the day.

 1. Increase your protein portion size.